here are some of the friends and supporters

 performances, instrument development and recordings

-a CD recording of new music will be recorded (subject to funding applications),
+a CD recording of new music is planned to be recorded (subject to funding applications),

 including the soprano trombone as part of an SATB quartet

-the examination board MTB have agreed to create an
+the examination board MTB have introduced an examination syllabus grades 1-5

 specifically for the soprano trombone